atakankafkas/atakankafkas/README.md

 I am an Electrical and Electronics Engineer passionate about innovation and continuously improving my skills and processes.
 Based in Izmir, Turkey, I'm dedicated to engineering and technology.

 ## 🎓 Education
-- Bachelor of Electrical and Electronics Engineering, Izmir University of Economics (GPA: 3.23/4) / Graduated as Honor Student
+- Bachelor of Electrical and Electronics Engineering, Izmir University of Economics (GPA: 3.23/4) / Graduated as an Honor Student

 ## 💼 Work Experience
 - **Lieutenant**, [Türk Silahlı Kuvvetleri (TSK)]([https://www.tsk.tr/]) (2025)